Michelle3334/freaky_memory/README.md

     <img src="assets/images/readme/game.PNG">

 ### Footer
-   * The footer section contains links to various social media sites.
+   * The footer section contains links to social media sites as well as a copyright icon.
    * The links open in a new tab so the user does not have to navigate back to Freaky memory.
     <img src="assets/images/readme/footer.PNG">